Louisville Vacuum Extractor Injury Attorney

 A baby’s head is very susceptible to injuries during delivery.
 Any amount of excess pressure can result in damage to the skull or a brain injury.
 A doctor must use the utmost care when choosing to use medical devices to assist in the birthing process.
 He or she must question — is it safe?
 Which is the right choice — forceps or a vacuum extractor?

 If your doctor made a poor decision or misused a vacuum extractor, he or she may have inflicted serious head trauma on your baby.
-Intracranial bleeding, a brain hemorrhage or nerve damage can impact your baby’s health for the rest of his or her life.
-Consulting a medical malpractice lawyer may be your best option for achieving the compensation you need and deserve following this tragedy.
+Intracranial bleeding, a brain hemorrhage, or nerve damage can impact your baby’s health for the rest of his or her life.
+Consulting a Louisville birth injury lawyer may be your best option for achieving the compensation you need and deserve following this tragedy.

-Since 1986, the attorneys at Dolt, Thompson, Shepherd & Conway, PSC, in Louisville, Kentucky, have worked with families facing birth injury complications.
-We understand the devastation you are feeling.
-To arrange a free consultation to discuss your potential lawsuit, contact us by telephone or online.
+Since 1986, the attorneys at Dolt, Thompson, Shepherd & Conway, PSC, have worked with families facing birth injury complications.
+Our team of Louisville birth injury attorneys understand the devastation you are feeling.
+To arrange a free consultation to discuss your potential lawsuit, contact us online or by calling (502) 244-7772 .

 In a normal delivery, babies pass through the birth canal without outside assistance.
 In a difficult delivery, it may be necessary to help the baby down the canal by using forceps or a vacuum extractor.